Skip to main content

 RIGHT JOIN

-A RIGHT JOIN returns all rows from the right table, plus any matching rows from the left table.
+A RIGHT JOIN returns all rows from the right table, along with any matching rows from the left table.

-If there's no match, columns from the left table will contain NULL.
+If there's no match, the columns from the left table will contain NULL.

 Syntax